ZhengguoGu/RegularizedSCA/README.md

 Another option is http://www.ebi.ac.uk/arrayexpress/experiments/E-GEOD-66245/?keywords=&organism=Homo+sapiens&exptype%5B%5D=&exptype%5B%5D=&array=&page=7&pagesize=25

-3. other things planed
+3. other things ongoing/planned

   3.0 improve the code: use Vectorize() (see http://stackoverflow.com/questions/13544594/create-a-vector-function-from-a-scalar-function for a nice example).

-  3.1 test functions systematically.
+  3.1 [ongoing] test functions systematically.
 Although all the functions have been tested once they are finished.
 But they have not been tested systematically and rigoriously with multiple blocks and varying numbers of components

-  3.2 refine the code and reducing the running time, if possible
+  3.2 [ongoing] refine the code and reducing the running time, if possible